 The OUE Skyspace is the tallest observation deck in LA, and is hands-down a must-go to capture breathtaking vantage views of the city.

 Entrance Fee: US$25 (~S$33.80, free with GO LA Card)

 How to get there: Take the Metro Line to 7th St/Metro Center station, then walk 500m.

 4) LA County Museum of Art

-The huge and world-class LA County Museum of Art houses thousands of art pieces from around the world, including brilliant works from Picasso and Andy Warhol.
+The world-class LA County Museum of Art houses thousands of international art pieces, including brilliant works from Picasso and Andy Warhol.

 Entrance Fee: US$25 (~S$33.80)

 How to get there: Take the Metro Red Line to Hollywood/Highland station, then take bus 217 to Fairfax/Wilshire, and walk 320m.